-(2) If a perceived error is identified, notify RMA in writing at the address contained in the preceding paragraph or by e-mail at rma.kc.gsh@rma.usda.gov.
+(2) If a perceived error is identified, notify RMA in writing at the address contained in the preceding paragraph, by using the Policy Issue Log, or by email at rma.kc.gsh@rma.usda.gov.
 The writing must clearly identify the error and provide the proposed correction.

-If RMA determines the error identified is significant, RMA will issue a correction either in the existing crop year through a slipsheet to the GSH or a memorandum/bulletin.
+If RMA determines the error identified is significant, RMA will issue a correction either in the existing crop year through a slip-sheet to the GSH or a memorandum/bulletin.
 Conversely, if RMA determines the error identified as not to be significant, correction will be included in the subsequent issuance of the GSH.